brunomcebola/Thesis/argos/argos_master/README.md

 # Argos, Automated Real-time Guardian Observation System (`argos_master`)

 `argos_master` is a Python package developed as part of the ARGOS (Automated Real-time Guardian Observation System) project.
 This package is designed to run as standalone application, allowing to manage and control multiple `argos_node` instances.
+Furthermore, is this module that is responsible to analyze the incoming video streams to detect security risks.

 ## Installation